 It's an exciting time to practice medicine!
-The Mayo Clinic Pediatrics Residency team wants to share our enthusiasm with you.
-Our primary value – "The needs of the patient come first" serves as a compass for all we do.
+The Mayo Clinic Pediatric and Adolescent Medicine Residency team wants to share our enthusiasm with you.
+Our primary value, "The needs of the patient come first," serves as a compass for all we do.

 Don't take my word for it — here are things our residents tell us that they appreciate most about this program:

-- Flexibility – we offer multiple electives each year (including two in the PGY1 year) – this allows individuals to adapt their training to meet their particular needs and greatly aids in making decisions for those that are interested in fellowship training.
+- Flexibility.
+We offer multiple electives each year (including two in the PL-1 year), which allows individuals to adapt their training to meet their particular needs and greatly aids in making decisions for those who are interested in fellowship training.
 Many trainees take advantage of an international health experience.
-The Mayo International Health Program (MIHP) provides funding support for educational opportunities around the globe.
+The Mayo International Health Program provides funding support for educational opportunities around the globe.

-- Friendly and approachable staff – residents work directly with staff physicians every day.
+- Friendly and approachable staff.
+Residents work directly with staff physicians every day.
 The structure of our program allows us to get to know each other very well, and this leads to a very friendly and collegial atmosphere in which to work and learn.
-We have more then 100 pediatric and adolescent physician specialists in more than 40 specialty areas that provide world-class care and want to share their skills with you.
+We have more than 100 pediatric and adolescent physician specialists in more than 40 specialty areas who provide world-class care and want to share their skills with you.
 Also, the program leaders work frequently with residents and seek out input for improving the program.

-- Outstanding patients to work with and learn from – as a major tertiary referral center we see children from all over the world who come here for expert opinion.
+- Outstanding patients to work with and learn from.
+As a major tertiary referral center, Mayo sees children from all over the world who come here for expert opinion.
 You'll learn how to work as part of a multidisciplinary team to provide care for children with complex problems.
-You'll also have ample opportunities to learn "bread and butter" pediatrics as you help care for the children of Rochester and the surrounding areas in hospital, emergency department, newborn nursery, and as part of your continuity clinic (where you truly are the primary care provider).
+You'll also have ample opportunities to learn "bread-and-butter" pediatrics as you help care for the children of Rochester and the surrounding areas in the hospital, emergency department and newborn nursery, and as part of your continuity clinic, where you truly are the primary care provider.

-I'm not only the director of this outstanding residency program but I am also proud to say that I'm a product of this program.
-I know what it's like to train and practice at Mayo Clinic, and I want to share that unique and rewarding experience with you.
+I'm not only the director of this outstanding residency program but also am proud to say that I'm a product of this program.
+I know what it's like to be a resident at Mayo Clinic, and I want to share that unique and rewarding experience with you.